 We built our compost bins from two old plastic water butts we found in the garden, put little hatches at the bottom and drilled lots of holes in the sides.
 We then had to decide where to put them.

-The best place to put your compost bin is in a shaded area that receives some sunshine during the day.
-This is because a combination of shade, moisture and sunlight are all important in the composting process – but not too much of each, so you must take into account the climate where you live.
+The best place to put your compost bin is in a shaded area that receives some sunshine during the day, as the heat from the sun increases the temperature to help the composting bacteria be more effective.
+A combination of shade, moisture and sunlight are all important in the composting process.

 Even though our compost barrels aren’t the nicest looking things in the world, we tucked them away behind the garage where they can get sun and shade – and retain some moisture.
 The results so far have been pretty good, and the quality of the compost is decent enough.

 Sunshine or Shade: Things To Consider

 Like most decisions in life, choosing whether to put your compost bins in the shade or sunlight is not a clear cut thing.
 There is actually a lot to take into account that could influence your decision – not least where you live and your local climate.

 Compost microbes need the heat of the sun to do their work effectively, so putting your tumblers in the permanent shade will slow the composting process to a complete standstill – especially in colder areas.

 While shade in cold climates (and during winter in warmer ones) can protect your barrels from the worst of the rain, wind and snow – it’s best to position them in a location that gets a few hours of sun a day so the composting process can activate.

 In terms of temperature regulation, this may mean moving your compost barrels based on the seasons: